Bantee-Golf/laravel-api-helpers/README.md

 	{
 		return [
 			'is_active' => 'boolean',
-			'access_token',         // if the data type is not given, it will default to `string` ];
+			'access_token',	// if the data type is not given, it will default to `string` 'author' => ['type' => 'object', 'items' => 'User'],	// User object should be exposed to API generator in a separate endpoint eg: /users
+			'comments' => ['type' => 'array', 'items' => 'Comment'], // User object should be exposed to API generator in a separate endpoint eg: /post/:id/comments
+		];
 	}